 - "In 1910, the U. S. Supreme Court ruled that a wife had no cause for action on an assault and battery charge against her husband because it 'would open the doors of the courts to accusations of all sorts of one spouse against the other and bring into public notice complaints for assault, slander and libel.'"1

 - "As recently as 1977, the California Penal Code stated that wives charging husbands with criminal assault and battery must suffer more injuries than commonly needed for charges of battery."

 Did I mention that wives were considered property?

 In the United States, it was legal to rape your wife in all states until 1975!

 And although not illegal, divorce was a difficult process in which the Petitioner - usually women - would have to show mountains of evidence to prove they deserved a divorce; to be fair, though, couples could be jailed for "faking" the proof, even if they both desperately wanted a divorce.
 Remember that these were the days before telephones, emergency rooms and cell phone videos.
 How could a rural housewife even hope to prove her husband was brutally beating her?

 My great grandmother sought a divorce from her alcoholic, physically abusive husband back in the 1930s.
-Ultimately, she was allowed to divorce him, but not until after my great-grandfather's friends were allowed to testify against her regarding the quality of her housekeeping and child rearing skills.
+Ultimately, she was allowed to divorce him, but only after my great-grandfather's friends were allowed to testify against her regarding the quality of her housekeeping and child rearing skills.